rscawthorne/SuperFresh/README.md

 6) At the top-right of the website, you can login as an admin with the username "1" and password "1".
 7) You can now view the website as an admin or registered user.
 8) The admin menu and forms allow the creation on new users and website content.

+The xampp contains everything required to run the website, including:
+Apache web server, MySQL database and PHP pre-hypertext processor.